-Our Group comprises a number of businesses and all engage with each other recognising our 'we're better together' value.
+Our Group comprises a number of businesses and all engage with each other because the value of working together is recognised.
 Each business also has extensive engagement with its own unique stakeholders.
 The Group's governance framework delegates authority for local decision-making to businesses, up to defined levels of cost and impact, which allows the businesses to take account of the needs of their own stakeholders in their decision-making.